 3. It must have the entire street address of the premises, must have the name, address and phone number of the person to pay the rent to, as well as the days of the week and hours in which the rent may be paid.
 If it does not state these items the notice is defective.

 If the three day notice is defective the best course of action is to file a demurrer to the complaint.

 The landlord must wait the entire three days to allow the tenant to comply with the notice.
 If the last day to comply is a Saturday, Sunday or Court holiday the tenant has until the end of the next business day to comply with the notice.

 Once the tenant has been served with the Summons and Complaint they have only five (5) calendar days to respond.
 Court holidays are not counted in calculating the five days, and if the last day to respond is a Saturday, Sunday or Court holiday the tenant has until the end of the next business day to file a response with the Court.

 It needs to be stressed that any missing or incorrect information in the three-day notice to pay rent or quit would be considered by many judges as grounds for a demurrer.
 If the thee-day notice is defective then the unlawful detainer complaint fails to state a cause of action and the demurrer should be sustained without leave to amend because the law cannot presume that a new and proper notice would be served and that the defendant would then fail to comply with a new notice.
 This means that the landlord must prepare and serve a valid three-day notice to pay rent or quit, wait the appropriate amount of time, and then file another complaint if the notice is not complied with.

 Attorneys or parties in the State of California who wish to view a portion of a sample demurrer to an unlawful detainer complaint for California for sale by the author please see below.

 Subscribe to my weekly newsletter with legal tips and tricks for California. and Federal litigation.
-Visit http://freeweeklylegalnewsletter.gr8.com/ and enter your e-mail address.
+Visit http://freeweeklylegalnewsletter.gr8.com/ and enter your name and e-mail address.